Company cars remain a popular employee benefit. Some company car drivers also receive free fuel for private use.

 Businesses can claim the cost of purchase through capital allowances

-- Businesses can claim 100% first year allowances on low-emission cars and new zero-emissions goods vehicles purchased for business use.
-From April 2018 cars must emit less than 50gm/km of CO2 (75gm/km in 2017/18) or run on electricity.
+- Businesses can claim 100% first year allowances on low-emission cars (less than 50gm/km) and new zero-emissions goods vehicles purchased for business use.

 - Sole traders who buy cars for business and private use can only claim the business portion of the writing-down allowance.